 I am a complete novice when it comes to gluten free baking and have to admit am still not anywhere near an accomplished vegan baker to boot.
 Still with only a little trepidation and a determined commitment to having some baking fun I embarked on creating a vegan gluten free version of Panera’s Pumpkin Muffin.

-The muffins are relatively quick and simple to prepare and you could even use tinned pumpkin (something we don’t seem to have here in Australia) if you need to save time.
-However for the very best results use a nice sweet full flavoured pumpkin like a Kent or Jap.
+These gluten free pumpkin muffins are relatively quick and simple to prepare and you could even use tinned pumpkin (something we don’t seem to have here in Australia) if you need to save time.
+However for the very best results use a nice sweet full flavoured pumpkin.

-I hope you’ll enjoy this gluten free vegan muffin recipe as much as I enjoyed preparing it for you all.
+I hope you’ll enjoy these vegan gluten free pumpkin muffins as much as I enjoyed preparing it for you all.
 Be sure to visit all the Gluten Free Dream Day bloggers to discover more tasty, beautiful and delicious recipes!!

 - 1 tsp chai seeds